bosun-ai/swiftide/swiftide-indexing/src/transformers/prompts/compress_code_outline.prompt.md

-# Filtering Code Context
+# Filtering Code Outline
-Your task is to filter the given file context to the code chunk provided.
+Your task is to filter the given file outline to the code chunk provided.
 The goal is to provide a context that is still contains the lines needed for understanding the code in the chunk whilst leaving out any irrelevant information.

 ## Constraints
   * Only use lines from the provided context, do not add any additional information